-Also measured in litres depending on where in the world you live.
-You can easily tell whether the toilet is water saving and efficient by the gallons per flush it cycles through.
-The less gallons per flush required, the more water you will save.
+Also measured in litres, depending on where in the world you live.
+You can easily tell whether the toilet is water-saving and efficient by the gallons per flush it cycles through.
+The fewer gallons per flush required, the more water you will save.

 Basement Toilet Installation

 An upflush toilet must be easy to install.
-In order to install a toilet of this kind, you will first require a supply of water along with a reliable electrical source.
-Finally, a small discharge pipe will be needed along with someone who can assist in the installation.
+To install a toilet of this kind, you will first require a water supply and a reliable electrical source.
+Finally, you will need a small discharge pipe and someone who can assist in the installation.
 You can read our guide on how to install a basement toilet here.

-The process of installation should take no more than a couple hours to a day depending on whether it includes the full bathroom or not.
+The installation process should take no more than a couple of hours to a day, depending on whether it includes the entire bathroom or not.
 If you’re a savvy handyman with a knack for home bathroom renovations, you may even feel comfortable enough to do the installation yourself.

 We have gathered a list of common questions about upflush toilet systems.
-There are many aspects to consider, so browse through the following to make sure you have all of your bases covered.
+There are many aspects to consider, so browse through the following to ensure all your bases are covered.

 Do macerator toilets work?

 Macerating toilets work great.
-Because the waste is sent through a grinding (macerating) system behind the toilet before it is pumped to an above waste line, it is highly reliable.
-Normal toilets rely on gravity and water, run through a trap into a sewer line, which can be problematic at times.
+It is highly reliable because the waste is sent through a grinding (macerating) system behind the toilet before being pumped to an overhead waste line.
+However, standard toilets rely on gravity and water and run through a trap into a sewer line, sometimes problematic.

 How much does it cost to install an Upflush toilet?

 The total cost of an upflush toilet system is $800-$1200.
 Macerating toilets themselves cost $600-1000, as seen in our review.
-It will take a trained plumber 1-2 hours for install, with a rough cost of $100-$200 for their time.
+It will take a trained plumber 1-2 hours to install, with a rough $100-$200 for their time.
 Our above analysis included toilets with macerating pumps, but you will also need a sewage ejector system; these cost roughly $450-$700 and don’t come with the toilet.

 How long do Macerators last?

 This depends on how much it is used.
-A basement toilet may not be your main bathroom, but if it is used often expect the macerator to last about 10 years.
+For example, a basement toilet may not be your main bathroom, but expect the macerator to last about ten years if used often.
 With a lower amount of usage, the macerating pump should last up to 15 years.

 How far can a macerating toilet pump?

-Macerating toilets can be installed up to 15 feet below the exiting sewer line or 150 horizontal feet from a discharge area.
-With a 1/2 HP upflush pump, grey water, human waste and toilet paper is macerated and effectively disposed of.
+You can install macerating toilets up to 15 feet below the existing sewer line or 150 horizontal feet from a discharge area.
+With a 1/2 HP upflush pump, greywater, human waste and toilet paper are macerated and effectively disposed of.

 There you have it, the quick guide to the top ten best upflush toilet systems on the market today.

-The macerator pump toilet solves one of the toughest bathroom installation problems you will encounter when either re modelling or deciding to install a toilet in an area where there is no plumbing system.
+The macerator pump toilet solves one of the most challenging bathroom installation problems you will encounter when re-modelling or installing a toilet in an area with no plumbing system.

-Selecting any one of the top 10 best pressure assisted toilets listed will leave you satisfied.
-Remember to look closely at the considerations, as mentioned, along with the durability rating of the model.
+Selecting any one of the top 10 best pressure-assisted toilets listed will leave you satisfied.
+However, remember to look closely at the considerations, as mentioned, along with the durability rating of the model.

-For the best toilets for basements or pressure assisted toilets, our number 1 pick is the Saniflo SaniPLUS Standard bowl model.
-If you’re looking for a no hassle product that will come with everything already included, you’ll be delighted with our top pick!
+Our number 1 pick is the Saniflo SaniPLUS Standard bowl model for the best toilets for basements or pressure-assisted toilets.
+If you’re looking for a no-hassle product that will come with everything already included, you’ll be delighted with our top pick!